 Two ribbon cables connect the PLC to the Interface board.
 A 16-pin header to header cable connects analog and digital inputs.
 Note: the PLC number’s the header sequentially.
 Conventional practice is to alternate pin numbers on ribbon cable headers so numbers are sequential across the cable.
 The other cable terminates at small barrier strips.
 The flash lead is soldered to the flashing health LED on the PLC.

-5V for temp sensors is picked up directly from the controller and routed to the terminal strip to minimize noise pickup.
+5V for temp sensors is picked up directly from the PLC temperature header and routed to the field wiring terminal strip.

 The Interface board is the central interconnect between the various portions of the controller and provides simple hardware logic and ESD protection.
 The PLC interface consists of a 16 and 20 pin header.
 Front panel wiring terminates to a 20-pin header providing lots of spares.
 And lastly a 16-pin DIP plug connects to the LV terminal board and SSR control.